 8 Ideas to Revolutionise Your Wedding Reading

-Readings.
+Wedding readings.
 Boy oh boy, readings can be hard work for both the reader and the audience.
 I think we’ve all been there.
-Friend/Brother/Sister/Auntie/Uncle/etc come up to a reading, and, oh no, it’s Shakespeare and, oh no, they’re not a trained actor or even an amateur one and, oh no, you’ve got no idea what they’re saying and, oh no, please let it be over soon.
+Friend/Brother/Sister/Auntie/Uncle/etc come up to a reading, and, oh no, it’s Shakespeare.
+Oh no, they’re not a trained actor or even an amateur one.
+Oh no, you’ve got no idea what they’re saying.
+Oh no, please let it be over soon.

 So, in the hope of saving both readers and guests from an uncomfortable situation, here are seven ideas which may help you in your search for an appropriate reading.

 Get Them To Choose